NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/classRivet_1_1BeamThrust.md

 ---

-title: "Rivet::BeamThrust"
+title: 'class Rivet::BeamThrust'
-summary: "Calculator of the beam-thrust observable. "
+description: "Calculator of the beam-thrust observable. "

 ---